Scally-H/RedReactor/RR_MQTT/README.md

 4. Adjust the publish_period if necessary (default: 30 seconds)
 5. Override the hostname if necessary (default: actual hostname)
 6. Override the online/offline text strings if necessary (default: ON, OFF)
+7. Set the log-level for console and logfile outputs (only use level names shown)

 It may be useful to run the application interactively first to check for any system errors, connection errors etc. To do so, start from within the